Ukratic/Media_bias/README.md

 **OUTPUT :**
 - 1 headers file (all dates)
 - 14 files for each journal (all dates)
-- 1 file (per day) for all journals
+- 1 file per day for all journals
+- 1 big file with everything (all dates)

 <br><br>